Country or Region | |

 |

 ![]() Methods allowedVacuum aspirationYes (14 WEEKS) Dilatation and evacuationYes (13 WEEKS) Combination mifepristone-misoprostolYes (24 WEEKS) Misoprostol onlyOther (where provided)Dilatation and curettage Dilation and curettage are permitted in the first trimester and early second trimester with or without prior use of misoprostol.
 According to the Guidelines for Comprehensive Abortion Care 2014, dilation and curettage methods are also used for incomplete abortion beyond 13 weeks, no limit specified.
-WHO GuidanceThe following descriptions and recommendations were extracted from WHO guidance on safe abortion.
-Vacuum aspiration is the recommended technique of surgical abortion for pregnancies of up to 12 to 14 weeks of gestation.
-The procedure should not be routinely completed by dilatation and sharp curettage (D&C).
-Safe Abortion Guidelines, Executive Summary, Box 1- Recommendation.
+WHO GuidanceThe following descriptions were extracted from WHO Abortion Care Guideline.
+Where there is a specific Recommendation, this is stated.
+Otherwise, these are excerpts.
+Vacuum aspiration is recommended for surgical abortions at or under 14 weeks to be provided by traditional and complementary medicine professionals, nurses, midwives, associate/advanced associate clinicians, generalist medical practitioners and specialist medical practitioners.

 |